Audi Q8 e-tron review: highly refined, but hardly efficient EV

 - BMW iX vs Audi e-tron Sportback: 2022 group test review

 The Q8 e-tron slots in between the Q5 and Q7 in terms of size and interior space, and while its styling is fairly conservative, it’s instantly recognisable as a member of the Audi SUV family.
-Of course, if you don’t mind losing a bit of boot space, then the Q8 e-tron Sportback (formerly the e-tron Sportback) is offered with the same trim levels and powertrains as the regular SUV, but gets a slightly higher range thanks to its trendy coupe-esque roofline.
+Of course, if you don’t mind losing a bit of boot space, then the Q8 e-tron Sportback (formerly the e-tron Sportback) is offered with the same trim levels and powertrains as the regular SUV, but gets a slightly higher range thanks to its trendy coupe-esque sloping roofline being slightly more aerodynamic.

-Speaking of the big electric Audi’s running gear, as well as its new name, the Q8 e-tron got more power and larger batteries as part of its facelift.
-There are three powertrains to choose from, starting with the entry-level Q8 50 e-tron which gets a pair of electric motors for quattro all-wheel drive and a 89kWh usable battery.
+Speaking of the big electric Audi’s running gear, as well as its new name, the Q8 e-tron got more power and a larger capacity battery pack as part of its facelift.
+There are three powertrains to choose from, starting with the entry-level Q8 e-tron 50, which gets a pair of electric motors for quattro all-wheel drive and a 95kWh (89kWh usable) battery.

-The mid-range Q8 55 e-tron gets a power boost and even larger 114kWh battery (106kWh of which is usable).
-The maximum charging speed for this version also jumps from 150kW to 170kW, so despite the bigger battery a 10 to 80 per cent top-up still takes about half an hour.
+The mid-range Q8 e-tron 55 gets a power boost and an even larger 114kWh battery (106kWh of which is usable).
+The maximum charging speed for this version also jumps from 150kW to 170kW, so despite the bigger battery, a 10 to 80 per cent top-up still takes about half an hour.

 Finally, serving as the replacement for the e-tron S is the SQ8 e-tron, available in both SUV and Sportback forms.
-This uses three electric motors (just like a Tesla Model X Plaid) to produce 496bhp and 973Nm of torque, but are powered by the same 106kWh usable battery as the Q8 55 e-tron so range is unsurprisingly reduced.
+This uses three electric motors (just like a Tesla Model X Plaid) to produce 496bhp and 973Nm of torque, and is powered by the same battery as the Q8 e-tron 55.
+Being the high-performance version with the emphasis on power rather than efficiency, the electric range is unsurprisingly reduced.

-Four trim levels are available for the Q8 e-tron – Sport, S line, Black Edition and Vorsprung – with prices starting from around £67,000 for the regular SUV, while the equivalent Sportback coupe-SUV will cost about £2,500 more.
-There was a Launch Edition model as well, but it’s no longer on the price list.
-Every model comes with 20-inch alloy wheels, Matrix LED lights, a power-operated tailgate and adaptive air suspension, plus dual-zone climate control, Audi’s Virtual Cockpit digital instrument display and the firm’s MMI infotainment system with Apple CarPlay and Android Auto connectivity.
+Five trim levels are available for the Q8 e-tron – Sport, S line, Black Edition, Vorsprung, and SQ8 e-tron – with prices starting from around £67,000 for the regular SUV, while the equivalent Sportback coupe-SUV will cost about £2,500 more.
+Every model comes with 20-inch (or larger) alloy wheels, Matrix LED lights, a power-operated tailgate and adaptive air suspension, plus dual-zone climate control, Audi’s Virtual Cockpit digital instrument display and the firm’s MMI infotainment system with Apple CarPlay and Android Auto connectivity.

-For an alternative review of the Audi Q8 e-tron, visit our sister site drivingelectric.com...
+For an alternative guide to the Audi Q8 e-tron, visit our sister site drivingelectric.com...

 In this review